mdda/mdda.github.io/_posts/AI/2019-08-01-EMNLP-workshop-tracker.md

         +  Is the worldtree_corpus provided lemmatisation competitive? = YES
       Timings for 3 methods
       Graphs of MAP vs Explanation length
-      ^ DONE ^
+      Run test on MAP ordering metrics to understand number of rankings that are meaningful to MAP scoring (+/- 0.0001, say) ^ DONE ^
       v TODO v
       Are all explanations used at least once in the training set?
       Are all explanations used at least once in the training + dev set?
       Copy competition entry code into public repo Output 'triple with extras' as separate field?
+      Create GitHub PR to fix evaluate.py

     Plan for paper :  (23-08-2019: System description paper deadline)